Showing posts with label Salem. Show all posts

 02nd June 2019.

-Utilizing the opportunity of 66th Ahimsa walk organized by the Tamil Jains at Aragalur, Mr Mahatma Selvapandiyan took us to the Ambaayiramman Temple where the Hero stones, Navakanda Nadukarkal and memorial stones are erected.
-These Nadukarkal belongs to 13th to 16th Century.
+Utilizing the opportunity of the 66th Ahimsa walk organized by the Tamil Jains at Aragalur, Mr. Mahatma Selvapandiyan took us to the Ambaayiramman Temple, where the Hero stones, Navakanda Nadukarkal, and memorial stones are erected.
+This Nadukarkal belongs to the 13th to 16th centuries.

-In 13th Century a regional King Vanakovayarai, under the Chozha King Kulothunga-III ( 1178 – 1218 CE), ruled this area around Aragalur and calling himself as a King of Magathai Dynasty. ( The history says that Vanakovaraiyan also responsible for the down fall of Chozha Dynasty ).
-During his rule he established his capital similar to Chozha’s capital.
-He encouraged for the religious activity which includes Buddhism and Jainism.
+In the 13th century, a regional King Vanakovayarai, under the Chozha King Kulothunga-III (1178 – 1218 CE), ruled this area around Aragalur and called himself a King of the Magatha Dynasty.
+(History says that Vanakovaraiyan was also responsible for the downfall of the Chozha Dynasty).
+During his rule, he established his capital similar to Chozha’s capital.
+He encouraged religious activity, which includes Buddhism and Jainism.

-Temples, Buddha Vihars, Jinalayas were built around the Capital City of Aragalur.
+Temples, Buddha Vihars, and Jinalayas were built around the Capital City of Aragalur.
 He worshiped Kali and Nisumbasuthani, like Chozhas.
-Before starting of any war he used to sacrifice buffalos to Nisumbasuthani of this Ambaayiramman Temple.
+Before starting any war, he used to sacrifice buffaloes to Nisumbasuthani of this Ambaayiramman Temple.
 Even soldiers also offer themselves in the form of Navakandam.
-The culture of erecting Nadukarkal, Hero stones, Navakanda Statues are also followed.
-In addition to this temple has the Memorial stones for those who died in the process of some heroic actions.
+The culture of erecting Nadukarkal, Hero stones, and Navakanda Statues is also followed.
+In addition, this temple has Memorial stones for those who died in the process of some heroic actions.

-The method of erecting an inscription stone is also followed in place of memorial stone.
+The method of erecting an inscription stone is also followed in place of the memorial stone.

 We also happened to see a Navakanda Nadukal near the Sri Kamanatha Eswarar Shiva Temple of Aragalur.